Arnaud-VH/Stock-Market-Simulation/stocks/1_questions.md

 Do you agree or disagree with the proposition?
 Please elaborate on your reason to agree or disagree. (~50-100 words)

 ___
 **Answer**:

+Continuous integration comes in our assignment by continuously committing and pushing to git.
 ___

 # Question 2